-This increase is also partially due to \$1.1 million non-payroll overhead costs added from the acquisitions of Kalex, Loyalty Lane, and Counter Solutions in 2022.
+This increase is also partially due to \$0.7 million non-payroll overhead costs added from the acquisitions of Kalex, Loyalty Lane, and Counter Solutions in 2022, \$0.4 million of acquisition costs related to these acquisitions, as well as additional professional, listing, and IR fees, all as further noted below.

-For the 9 months ending September 30, 2022, general and administrative expenses increased \$8.6 million over the 9 months ending September 30, 2021.
+For Fiscal 2022, general and administrative expenses increased \$11.8 million over Fiscal 2021.
 This increase is due to a combination of things.

-Payroll increased \$4.0 million, which is a combination of pay raises and an increase in headcount, where headcount increased by 109 employees as noted above.
+Payroll increased \$5.5 million, which is a combination of pay raises and an increase in headcount, where headcount increased by 122 employees as noted above.

-General and administrative expenses for the 9 months ending September 30, 2021 was reduced by \$0.8 million for an employee wage subsidy received from the Government of Canada under its Canadian Emergency Wage Subsidy ("CEWS") program (\$0 in 2022).
+General and administrative expenses for Fiscal 2021 was reduced by \$1.0 million for an employee wage subsidy received from the Government of Canada under its Canadian Emergency Wage Subsidy ("CEWS") program (\$0 in 2022).

-This increase is also partially due to \$2.2 million non-payroll overhead costs added from the acquisitions of Kalex, Loyalty Lane, and Counter Solutions in 2022.
+This increase is also partially due to \$2.9 million non-payroll overhead costs added from the acquisitions of Kalex, Loyalty Lane, and Counter Solutions in 2022, and acquisition costs related to these acquisitions of \$0.7 million.

-The increase also includes additional costs associated with being both a larger and now public company including \$0.3 million in additional professional fees, \$0.6 million in investor relations and listing fees, and \$0.2 million in additional insurance.
+The increase also includes additional costs associated with being both a larger and now public company for a full year vs a partial year in 2021, including \$0.5 million in additional professional and listing fees, \$0.5 million in investor relations, and \$0.3 million in additional insurance.
 As per the Transaction as further described above, Givex became a public company in Q4 2021.